wojzaremba/rnn/README.md

 Installation
 ============
-Please clone bleeding-edge version of Theano from git clone git://github.com/Theano/Theano.git .
-Set up your PYTHONPATH to point to this directory.
+Please clone bleeding-edge version of Theano

+    git clone git://github.com/Theano/Theano.git

+Set your PYTHONPATH to point to cloned directory.
 After it, you are ready to train RNNs.

 RNN training
 ============